 Dear Collaborators,

-in the sunspot area and number of spots.
-12816 was the source of six
+increasing in the sunspot area and number of spots.
+If possible, please

-B-class flares are expected with a chance of some C-class activities
+are expected with a good chance of C-class activities (and a slight chance

 See http://www.SolarMonitor.org for images and